Why using a silage additive on maize makes so much sense

 “However, more subtle DM losses occur due to the unwanted bacteria.
 These ferment maize but do so inefficiently.
 And, because this process does not cause significant heating, and the CO2 produced cannot be seen, you do not know these losses are occurring.

-“By applying an additive containing only good bacteria specially selected to carry out an efficient fermentation, such as Lactobacillus plantarum MTD/1, which is the bacterium in Ecosyl and Ecocool additives, you stack the odds in your favour for a better preservation.
+“By applying an additive containing only good bacteria specially selected to carry out an efficient fermentation, such as Lactiplantibacillus plantarum MTD/1, which is the bacterium in Ecosyl and Ecocool additives, you stack the odds in your favour for a better preservation.

-“Unlike bad bacteria, Lactobacillus plantarum MTD/1 does not convert sugar to CO2.
+“Unlike bad bacteria, Lactiplantibacillus plantarum MTD/1 does not convert sugar to CO2.
 Instead it converts it only to lactic acid.
 This has two key benefits.
 Firstly, lactic acid is excellent at preserving forage against the growth of the unwanted bacteria.
 Secondly, in the conversion of sugar to lactic acid there is no loss in DM and no production of CO2.

 Ecocool